-3 Results
+3. Results

-There were 389 residents in the complete case (where EQ-5D and resource use data are available at all time-points) and the sample described in Table 1.
-Supplementary Fig. 1 outlines the data available for the economic evaluation.
+There were three hundred and eighty-nine residents in the complete case (where EQ-5D and resource use data is available at all time-points) and the sample described in Table 1.
+Supplementary Figure 1 outlines the data available for the economic evaluation.
 Data for 46% (337/726) had to be multiply imputed.
 A greater proportion of missingness was due to missing resource use than EQ-5D data (21% and 8% missing at month 6; 21% and 16% missing at month 16 for resource use and EQ-5D, respectively).
 In the complete case data, there were 19 clusters in the control arm and 30 in the DCM arm.
 Mean (SD) number of residents per cluster were 14.11 (7.86) and 9.88 (4.29), respectively.
-The intra-cluster correlation coefficients for costs, EQ-5D-5L QALYs and DEMQoL-U QALYs were 0.02, 0.14 and 0.10, respectively.
-Supplementary Table 1 includes information about cluster balance and informative clustering.
-There was some evidence of cluster imbalance (standardised difference > 10%) and of significant correlation between costs and cluster size, hence we chose to adjust ICERs by the latter factor.
+The intra-cluster correlation coefficients for costs, EQ-5D-5L QALYs and DEMQoL-U QALYs were 0.02, 0.14, 0.10, respectively.
+Supplementary Table 1includes information about cluster balance and informative clustering.
+There was some evidence of cluster imbalance (standardised difference >10%) and of significant correlation between costs and cluster size hence we chose to adjust ICERs by the latter factor.

-3.1 Costs
+3.1.
+Costs

-The costs of the DCM intervention and the assumptions behind this are described in Supplementary Table 2, and unit costs and descriptive statistics on resource use are included in Supplementary Tables 3 and 4, respectively.
-The total cost of the DCM intervention was estimated to be £421.07 per resident (£9290.30 per care home on average).
+The costs of the DCM intervention and the assumptions behind this are described in Supplementary Table 2and Unit costs and descriptive statistics on resource use are included in Supplementary Tables 3 and 4, respectively.
+The total cost of the DCM intervention was estimated to be £421.07 per resident (£9,290.30 per care home on average).
 Control arm intervention costs were assumed to be zero.
 Unadjusted resource use and total costs are presented in Table 2 (UK £ sterling 2017 prices).
-Total costs were £3539.00 and £2059.58 on average per resident in the intervention and control arms, respectively.
-Non-parametric Mann-Whitney U tests suggest these costs were significantly different for the imputed and complete case (both p < 0.05) samples.
+Total costs were £3,539.00 and £2,059.58 on average per resident in intervention and control arms, respectively.
+Non-parametric Mann-Whitney U tests suggest these costs were significantly different for the imputed and complete case (both p<0.05) samples.